mccombsp-kingco/itunesmapper/README.md

 Currently I have code to turn 'iTunes Music Library.xml' into a dictionary of Tracks and a dictionary of Play Lists.
 Currently all play Lists are parsed including Library which is not exposed in the iTunes user interface.

-I have begun work on extracting the location data from google.
-Currently the user will need to obtain the data from google themselves.
-I'm not likely to implement the screen scraping that seems to be neccesary to automat that.
+Currently I have code to extract the location data from google.
+The user will need to obtain the data from google themselves.
+I'm not likely to implement the screen scraping that seems to be neccesary to automate that.

+I haven't found an obvous library for doing the spatial computations for interpolating position between time points.
+Found haversine implementations online to compute distance, but not to calculate bearing, and to locate a new point with bearing and distance.

+I'm considering using ogr and fiona to export geoJSON output, but may just construct the files using basic string and file .

 I'm Planning to create a geoJSON file and use GitHub to display results.
 See: https://github.com/keum/data_display/blob/master/cso_test_file.geojson